-Remember to return to Kusasenri where you can explore the visitor centre and catch the bus back to Aso Station.
+Remember to return to Kusasenri to explore the visitor centre and catch the bus back to Aso Station.

 3. Horseback riding at Kusasenri and visit Aso Volcano Museum

 The hiking trails will lead you to Kusasenri, the lush green grassland plateau with grazing cows and horses.
-The area is on top of a vast crater where lava is active and boiling many thousands of meters beneath your feet.
+The area is on top of a vast crater where lava is active, boiling many thousands of meters beneath your feet.

-During warmer months, you can go horseback riding on the flat grassy field.
-The plateau covered with meadow is stunning during spring.
+During warmer months, you can ride horseback on the flat grassy field.
+The plateau covered with meadows is stunning during spring.

-And you can learn about everything about Mount Aso at Aso Volcano Museum, which is next to the visitor centre.
+And you can learn about Mount Aso at Aso Volcano Museum, next to the visitor centre.
 There are also live cameras showing the active crater.

 At the visitor centre, you will find several cafes and shops — not a bad spot to sip coffee while enjoying the scenery of Kusasenri.

 Remember to check the bus schedule and see when the next bus will take you back to Aso Station.
-The bus stop is along the main road just outside the parking lot of the visitor centre.
+The bus stop is along the main road just outside the visitor centre’s parking lot.